Vignesh2208/TimeKeeper/dilation-code/README.md

 1. Setup Kernel:

 	cd dilation-code
-	sudo make setup_kernel (Note: choose kexec-tools to not handle reboots)
+	sudo make setup_4_4_kernel (Note: choose kexec-tools to not handle reboots)

-	#The kernel_setup script will download Linux Kernel version 3.13.1 and required software dependencies, and store it in /src directory.
+	#The kernel_setup script will download Linux Kernel version 4.4.5 and required software dependencies, and store it in /src directory.
  	#Then it will modify the source code with the necessary changes.
 	#Compile the kernel.
 Follow the instructions below:

-	[user~]$ cd /src/linux-3.13.1
+	[user~]$ cd /src/linux-4.4.5
 	[user~]$ sudo cp -vi /boot/config-`uname -r` .config [user~]$ sudo make menuconfig #load from .config file and append suitable version name for new kernel [user~]$ sudo make -j6